-This is often the case in situations in which there has been a long term accumulation of unspoken resentments that begin to come pouring out when there is finally a degree of receptivity after a period of prolonged silence.
+This is often the case in situations in which there has been a long-term accumulation of unspoken resentments that begin to come pouring out when there is finally a degree of receptivity after a period of prolonged silence.

-It’s not unusual for one person in the relationship to be more acutely aware of and sensitive to a loss of freedom and personal power, and the other to be more concerned about the health and stability of the relationship.
+It’s not unusual for one person in the relationship to be more acutely aware of and sensitive to a loss of freedom and personal power, and for the other to be more concerned about the health and stability of the relationship.

 This polarity is present in most relationships.

-Nevertheless, it is the responsibility of the person who has the higher degree of concern about the relationship to continue to make an effort to engage the other in a dialogue in which it can at least be acknowledged that “we’ve got a problem”
+Nevertheless, it is the responsibility of the person who has the higher degree of concern about the relationship to continue to make an effort to engage the other in a dialogue in which it can at least be acknowledged that “we’ve got a problem”.

-Note: The key word here is the pronoun ‘we’ as opposed to the accusatory pronoun ‘you,’ which, if used, is more likely to generate or amplify defensiveness on the part of the other person.
+Note: The keyword here is the pronoun ‘we’ as opposed to the accusatory pronoun ‘you,’ which, if used, is more likely to generate or amplify defensiveness on the part of the other person.

-There is no ground of neutrality when it comes to relationships.
+There is no ground for neutrality when it comes to relationships.
 We are, to paraphrase Bob Dylan “either busy being born or busy dying.”
 Allowing unfinished business to accumulate puts relationships on a trajectory towards destruction.